AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 If you ran many lines of code, you may not know which part of your code is the origin of the error message.
-Isolating the source of the error and trying to better understand your problem, should be your first course of action.
+Isolating the source of the error and trying to better understand your problem should be your first course of action.
 The best way to determine this, is by running each line, and each phrase by itself, one at a time.